yumanoishii/mundana-theme-jekyll/_posts/2021-06-01-notes-on-virtue-hoarders.md

   * dependency is not feared or demonized but rather seen as a part of collective social responsibility&nbsp;

 **The PMC Reads a Book**

+* the book that symbolizes the PMC mindset is To Kill a Mockingbird
+* essentially pmc believes that individual acts of empathy and private self-cultivation would produce justice in the larger picture and solve all social problems
+* which fits with the other individualist ideologies of the pmc class where atomized individuals, through self-improvement, think that they will change society
+* also affects education as programs such as the Common Core and Race to the Top all represent attacks against unions and lower ranks of white collar professionals
+  * even though most of the rhetoric against teachers blame their performance and student achievement, the actual agenda is to undermining job security and autonomy won by teacher unions
+  * the mastermind behind RTT was Coleman, later to become the CEO of the College Board
+* TKM was nothing more than an effective piece of Cold war anti-communist propaganda: good white people defending black people against bad and poor white people
+* pmc class always has some new self-improvement fad such as various diets and "returning to the land", etc because of their need to be "good"
+* this also means mastering languages of liberal tolerance that are used against the working class to show that they are more "progressive"&nbsp;

+**PMC Has Sex**